 - Tape wax paper to the top of your table, counter, island, or other kitchen work area.

 - Scoop out a lemon-sized amount of dough and roll it into a ball in your hands.
+Then, roll it in your hands.

 - Place the dough ball onto the wax paper and use your palm and fingers to roll it out into a thin rope of dough ¼ inch in diameter.
 The key is to be consistent and make these all the same size so they will cook in the same amount of time.
 If the dough is sticking to the wax paper, then sprinkle a small amount of flour on the wax paper to prevent this.

-- Use a knife to cut the rope into small nut sized pieces of dough and place them on a baking sheet where they are not touching and there is room for them to grow as they bake so that the baked cookies won’t be touching each other.
+- Then, place them on a baking sheet where they are not touching and there is room for them to grow as they bake so that the baked cookies won't be touching each other.

 - Allow the cookies to cool on the baking pans for 5 minutes, then transfer them to the aluminum foil.
 The cookies will be a little soft when they first come out of the oven but will become very crunchy as they cool.